-For a second year InReview is partnering with CreateSA to offer a rare mentorship opportunity for an emerging First Nations writer based in South Australia.
+For a third year InReview is partnering with CreateSA to offer a rare mentorship opportunity for an emerging First Nations writer based in South Australia.

 Are you a First Nations creative with ambitions to be an arts reviewer, but don’t know where to start?